.png)

 What is a VA Purchase Loan?

 Essentially, a VA Purchase Loan is a specialized home purchase loan product under the Home Purchase Loan Program of the U.S. Department of Veterans Affairs.
-It is specifically for military veterans, active duty military, eligible surviving spouses, and some National Guard and Reserve members, enabling you to secure financing for your primary residence on favorable terms not available elsewhere.
+It helps eligible veterans, active-duty service members, and certain surviving spouses buy a primary residence with more flexible and affordable terms than most traditional mortgages.

 VA Purchase Loan vs. VA Home Loan: What's the Difference?